 Conducted by Tomasz Chmiel, the Kraków Young Philharmonic Orchestra plays Johann Sebastian Bach’s Concerto for Two Violins, Strings and Continuo in D Minor, BWV 1043, also known as the Double Violin Concerto or “Bach Double”.
-Double violins: Natalia Stęposz and Zuzanna Bolon.
-This is the winner concert of Polish Nationwide Music Schools’ Symphonic Orchestras Competition, 2014.
+Violins (soloists): Natalia Stęposz and Zuzanna Bolon.
+This is the winning concert of the Polish Nationwide Music Schools’ Symphonic Orchestras Competition, 2014.
 At Witold Lutosławski Concert Studio of Polish National Radio.

 Johann Sebastian Bach – Double Violin Concerto in D minor BWV 1043 Krakowska Młoda Filharmonia.
 Polish Nationwide Music Schools’ Symphonic Orchestras Competition.